 The Company’s Corporate Secretary, or in his or her absence, another member of the Company’s Law Department, will open all communications received for the sole purpose of determining whether the contents represent a message to the directors.
 All correspondence that is not in the nature of advertising, promotions of a product or service, or is not trivial, irrelevant, unduly hostile, threatening, illegal, patently offensive or similarly inappropriate will be forwarded promptly to the addressee.

 If correspondence reflects a complaint or concern that involves (1) accounting, internal accounting controls and auditing matters, (2) possible violations of, or non-compliance with, applicable legal and regulatory requirements, (3) possible violations of the Company’s Supplemental Code of Ethics for the Chief Executive Officer and senior officers or (4) retaliatory acts against anyone who makes such a complaint or assists in the investigation of such a complaint, the correspondence will be forwarded to the chair of the Audit Committee.
-If no particular director is named, such communication will be forwarded, depending on the subject matter, to the chair of the Audit, Compensation or Nominating and Corporate Governance Committee, as appropriate.
+If no particular director is named, such communication will be forwarded, depending on the subject matter, to the chair of the Audit, Human Resources and Compensation or Nominating and Corporate Governance Committee, as appropriate.

 Communications Related to Whistleblower Procedures